Name: Dan Martin

 “I was abused.
 I just wanted to leave Chicago, and the Navy seemed like a pretty good way to get out of there.”
 Martin’s father was never a part of his life, and so his commanding officers had been his role models and his family.

-Although his time in the military gave him a sense of belonging, the most fulfilling part of his life began decades later when Martin joined the Vocational Rehabilitation and Employment (VocRehab) program.
+Although his time in the military gave him a sense of belonging, the most fulfilling part of his life began decades later when Martin joined the Veteran Readiness and Employment (VR&E) program.
 With his counselor, he put the pieces of his life together so he could move forward.

 He had head injuries from accidents during deployments to Panama and the Gulf.
 The details of his final injury are foggy—“I was aboard a ship and injured myself. … I don’t remember a lot about the circumstances”—but the repercussions severe enough that he sought and received a medical discharge.